 |

-In 2003, I worked on an implementation of Idea Futures in E. I used it to explore some of Robin Hanson's ideas on how to support conditional claims .
+In 2003, I worked on an implementation of Idea Futures in E. I used it to explore some of Robin Hanson's ideas on how to support conditional claims.
 It is probably mostly of interest to people who are interested in learning E, or are very interested in the details of Idea Futures.
-Early in 2004, while working as a contractor on an Extreme Programming project, and discovered the power of the Idea Java IDE.
+Early in 2004, while working as a contractor on an Extreme Programming project, I discovered the power of the Idea Java IDE.
 I started over building the present version of Zocalo in Java.
 This version focuses on integrating book orders with an automated market maker.

 I also like to watch Hockey, and Bike racing.
 (Since we don't watch TV, we only see sports we're willing to watch in person.)

 Here are some comments on my favorite local place to see great art.
+I've turned it into a geocaching site as well as created several Ingress portals there.

 I've been signed up for cryonics for a few years now.
 I wrote up some of the reasoning behind my decision.
 Please let me know what you think of my arguments.

-My newest pictures are of the trip Janet and I took to the four corners area and the slot canyons and other rock features we saw.
+My newest carefully presented pictures are of the trip Janet and I took to the four corners area and the slot canyons and other rock features we saw.
 This immediately followed a backpacking trip in the Grand Canyon (my second), which is why there are a few pictures from the Grand Canyon as well.
 My pictures from the previous week-long off-trail backpacking trip to the Grand Canyon are still up.
 Late in 2000, we went to Australia with Janet's sister and brother-in-law Eileen and Alan.

 We went to Año Nuevo in January 2000, and I used the camera with good results there as well.